 Plenty.
 Let us count the ways!

 - Protection of personal assets in the event of legal action – An LLC is a legitimate corporate entity that provides some separation between the owners’ assets and the business.
-That means you might sleep better at night, because important things like your home and your kids’ college funds will be protected in the event of legal action against your business.
+That means you might sleep better at night because important things like your home and your kids’ college funds will be protected in the event of legal action against your business.

 - Simplicity – LLCs deal with less formation paperwork and compliance requirements than corporations.
-You don’t face the grueling grind of creating a board of directors, documenting strategic decisions, holding an annual shareholders meeting, and going through certain other formalities.
+You won’t face the grueling grind of creating a board of directors, documenting strategic decisions, holding an annual shareholders meeting, and going through certain other formalities.

-- Additional level of privacy – When you register your business as an LLC, typically your company’s registered agent (the individual or business designated to receive service of process if your business is a party in a legal action) goes on public record rather than your home or company address.
+- An additional level of privacy – When you register your business as an LLC, typically your company’s registered agent (the individual or business designated to receive service of process if your business is a party in a legal action) goes on public record rather than your home or company address.

-Feeling the love?
+Feeling the Love?